 4. Along the hike to Cinque Torri

-This is a spot, where you can run your creativity wild.
-The Cinque Torri itself is worth exploring, but don't obsess over it, when there is so much else you can photograph here, especially during the Fall season.
+This is a spot, where you can let your creativity run wild.
+The Cinque Torri itself is worth exploring, but don't obsess over it, when there is so much else you can photograph here, especially during the autumn season.

 5. Alpi Di Siusi

-During my 12 weeks spent in the Dolomites last summer and autumn I have tried many times to visit this particular spot, but my plans were always crippled by bad weather.
+During my 12 weeks spent in the Dolomites summer and autumn in 2018 I tried many times to visit this particular spot, but my plans were always crippled by bad weather.

 Alpi di Siusi is a tricky area to visit, especially if you want to get there for sunrise or sunset.
 The access road is only open for traffic within particular hours and if you are caught driving on it outside of those hours, you are risking a hefty fine.